Background pattern

 Children and adolescents from 6 years of age with a weight less than 40 kg

-The usual dose of Imraldi is an initial dose of 80 mg (as two 40 mg injections on the same day) followed by a dose of 40 mg (as one 40 mg injection) two weeks later.
+The usual dose of Imraldi is 80 mg (as two 40 mg injections on one day) initially, followed by a dose of 40 mg (as one 40 mg injection) two weeks later.
 From then on, the usual dose is 40 mg every other week.

-Patients who turn 18 years old while receiving treatment with 40 mg every other week must continue with their prescribed dose.
+Patient who reach 18 years of age while receiving treatment with 40 mg every other week should continue with their prescribed dose.

-The usual dose of Imraldi is an initial dose of 160 mg (as four 40 mg injections on the same day or two 40 mg injections per day for two consecutive days) followed by a dose of 80 mg (as two 40 mg injections on the same day) two weeks later.
+The usual dose of Imraldi is 160 mg (as four 40 mg injections on one day or two 40 mg injections per day for two consecutive days) initially, followed by a dose of 80 mg (as two 40 mg injections on one day) two weeks later.
 From then on, the usual dose is 80 mg every other week.

-Patients who turn 18 years old while receiving treatment with 80 mg every other week must continue with their prescribed dose.
+Patient who reach 18 years of age while receiving treatment with 80 mg every other week should continue with their prescribed dose.

 Adults with non-infectious uveitis

-The usual dosing regimen in adults with non-infectious uveitis is 80 mg (as two injections on the same day) initially, followed by 40 mg every other week starting one week after the initial dose.
+The usual dosage regimen in adults with non-infectious uveitis is 80 mg (as two injections on one day) initially, followed by 40 mg every other week starting one week after the initial dose.
 Continue injecting Imraldi for as long as your doctor has indicated.

-In non-infectious uveitis, corticosteroids or immunosuppressive medications may be continued during use of Imraldi.
-Imraldi may also be administered alone.
+In non-infectious uveitis, the administration of corticosteroids or immunosuppressive medications can be continued during the use of Imraldi.
+Imraldi can also be administered alone.

 Children and adolescents from 2 years of age with chronic non-infectious uveitis